Content

 Studies show that finasteride can reduce several semen parameters, including semen volume and sperm count.
 But again, these effects are usually reversible once you stop taking the drug.

-The researchers concluded that even a low dose of finasteride (the average dose in the study was just over 1 milligram) can reduce sperm counts in some men, which is a significant factor in male infertility.
-The better news?
-Discontinuing the drug led to “substantial” improvements in finasteride sperm count.
+The researchers concluded that even a low dose of finasteride (the average dose in the study was a little more than 1 mg) can reduce sperm counts in some men — and sperm count is a significant factor in male infertility.

-Another quick note: It would make sense to think lower semen volume (or finasteride watery semen, a known side effect of finasteride) means less chance of pregnancy, but that’s not the case.
+Another quick note: It would make sense to think lower semen volume (or watery semen, a known side effect of finasteride) means less chance of pregnancy, but that’s not the case.
 There’s no evidence of a link between the probability of pregnancy and ejaculate volume.

 After all, it takes just one sperm.

 Another potential side effect is difficulty getting an erection, which can also make sex tricky.
-So while these factors don’t directly cause infertility, they can make it harder to conceive.
+So, while these factors don’t directly cause infertility, they can make it harder to conceive.

 If you’re reading this and wondering why anyone would take finasteride, it’s important to contextualize these side effects.
 While they can happen, finasteride side effects are very rare.